iits-consulting/otc-terraform-template/README.md

 2. Now take a look at the `infra.tf` and try to understand what we want to set up
    - (Optional) Add or remove some modules from `infra.tf` if you like
      - Use https://registry.terraform.io/modules/iits-consulting/project-factory/opentelekomcloud/latest
-   - Execute `tofu init` and `tofu apply`
+   - Execute `terraform init` and `terraform apply`
      - It might take up to 15 Minutes until everything is up

 ## Validate your setup is up and running

 - Check Kubernetes
-  - via OpenTofu, we've already fetched the kube config
+  - via Terraform, we've already fetched the kube config
   - execute the following command inside your cli:
     ```shell
     kubectl get nodes